Breee/pogo-map-package/README.md

 # 1 Requirenments
 - mysql + mariaDB

-# 2 Get PMSF
+# 2 PMSF Docker container.
-1. Clone PMSF `git clone https://github.com/whitewillem/PMSF`
-2. `cd PMSF`
+1. `cd modules/map`
-3. Change to dev branch `git checkout dev`
+2. create `congig.php`, which is the PMSF config you are going to use.
+3. create `access-config.php`, which is the PMSH access-config.
+4. create `config.json`, which is the config of the PMSF-auth-bot

 ## 2.1 Create a monocle based database
 Create a new mariaDB called `monocle` and a user with access just to it.